cbrockenbrough21/kTracker/fun4sim/README.md

 - `Fun4Sim.C`  → the main C macro (ROOT)
 - `filter_hit_info.py`  → the Python filter script to post-process the output

-## How to run the C macro with ROOT
+## How to Run the C Macro with ROOT

 You can run the macro using ROOT and save the output to a text file: